vneogi199/BubbleDraw/README.md

-A simple game for drawing random bubbles on screen.
+A simple game for drawing random bubbles on screen.<br/>
-You can run the game by downloading the jar files.
+You can run the game by downloading the jar files.<br/>
-If you want to try SmileyDraw, also download smiley.png as provided.
+If you want to try SmileyDraw, also download smiley.png as provided.<br/>

-Requirements: Java JDK, Java JRE
+<b>Requirements</b>: Java JDK, Java JRE